hanyu-dev/tokio-splice2/README.md

 ## Changelog

 - 0.3.0:

   - [BREAKING] use `rustix` instead of `libc`
-  - [BREAKING] Do not shutdown stream after transfer finished (let user controls).
   - [BREAKING] MSRV is changed to 1.70.0
+  - Add tracing log support.
+  - Add unidirectional copy.
-  - Add unidirectional splicing.
+  - Add blocking unidirectional copy.
-  - Accept `tokio::fs::File` as input.
+  - (Experimental) Add `std::fs::File`/ `tokio::fs::File` support to splice from (like `sendfile`) / to (not fully tested).
+  - Returns `TrafficResult` instead of `io::Result<T>` to have traffic transferred returned when error occurs (e.g. the sender force closes the stream).

 - 0.2.1:
   - Fix the maximum value of the `size_t` type.
 Closes: [https://github.com/Hanaasagi/tokio-splice/issues/2](https://github.com/Hanaasagi/tokio-splice/issues/2).